JfHxV/Zecoar-Modpack/README.md

 2. Open the folder after unpack
 3. Open `.minecraft`
 4. And copy all files in it into your Minecraft folder (This folder is usually located in `C:\Users\Your username\AppData\Roaming\.minecraft`.
 Before performing this operation, please `delete` the folder with the same name as the one in Zip.
 Please note that this operation will cause your original `resourcepack`, `mod`, and 'shaderpacks' to be `deleted`.
 Please make a `backup`.)
+5. Open Minecraft Launcher and choose a fabric version(if you haven't fabric ver., go online for help) and enjoy your game.

 **Version name explain**
 ![Version name explain](https://github.com/ZfIxV/Zecoar-Modpack/blob/main/EN.png)